History of Sierra Leone: Sir Milton Margai administration (1961–1964)

 On 27 April 1961, Sir Milton Margai led Sierra Leone to Independence from Britain and became the country's first prime minister.
 Sierra Leone retained a parliamentary system of government and was a member of the Commonwealth of Nations.
 In May 1962, Sierra Leone held its first general election as an independent nation.
 The Sierra Leone People's Party (SLPP) won plurality of seats in parliament and Sir Milton Margai was re-elected as prime minister.
 The years just after independence were prosperous, with money from mineral resources being used for development and the founding of Njala University.

-Sir Milton Margai was very popular among SierraLeoneans during his time in power.
+Margai was very popular among Sierra Leoneans during his time in power.
 An important aspect of his character was his self-effacement; he was neither corrupt nor did he make a lavish display of his power or status.
 His government was based on the rule of law and the notion of separation of powers, with multiparty political institutions and fairly viable representative structures.
 Margai used his conservative ideology to lead Sierra Leone without much strife.
 He appointed government officials with a clear eye to satisfy various ethnic groups.
 Margai employed a brokerage style of politics by sharing political power between political groups and the paramount chiefs in the provinces.

 Sir Albert Margai administration (1964–1967)

-Upon Sir Milton Margai's death in 1964, his half-brother, Sir Albert Margai, was appointed as Prime Minister by parliament.
+Upon Sir Milton Margai's death in 1964, his half-brother, Sir Albert Margai, was appointed as prime minister by parliament.
 Sir Albert's leadership was briefly challenged by Sierra Leone's Foreign Minister John Karefa-Smart, who questioned Sir Albert's succession to the SLPP leadership position.
 Kareefa-Smart received little support in Parliament in his attempt to have Margai stripped of the SLPP leadership.
-Soon after Margai was sworn in as Prime Minister, he immediately dismissed several senior government officials who had served under his elder brother's government, as he viewed them as traitors and a threat to his administration.
+Soon after Margai was sworn in as prime minister, he immediately dismissed several senior government officials who had served under his elder brother's government, as he viewed them as traitors and a threat to his administration.